cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

     name=Kyuubi
     interface=jdbc
     ## Specific options for connecting to the Kyuubi server.
-    ## The JDBC driver kyuubi-hive-jdbc.jar and its related jars need to be in the CLASSPATH environment variable.
+    ## The JDBC driver kyuubi-hive-jdbc-shaded.jar and its related jars need to be in the CLASSPATH environment variable.
     options='{"url": "jdbc:hive2://localhost:10009", "driver": "org.apache.kyuubi.jdbc.KyuubiHiveDriver", "user": "readonly", "password": ""}'